 Baxter has more than 60 years of scientific experience in supporting the treatment needs of patients with hemophilia and has introduced a number of therapeutic firsts.
 Baxter has the broadest portfolio of hemophilia treatments and is able to meet individualized patient therapeutic needs by providing a range of options at each treatment stage.
 The company’s work focuses on optimizing hemophilia care and improving the lives of people worldwide living with bleeding disorders.

 Baxter International Inc., through its subsidiaries, develops, manufactures and markets products that save and sustain the lives of people with hemophilia, immune disorders, cancer, infectious diseases, kidney disease, trauma and other chronic and acute medical conditions.
 As a global, diversified healthcare company, Baxter applies a unique combination of expertise in medical devices, pharmaceuticals and biotechnology to create products that advance patient care worldwide.

-This release includes forward-looking statements concerning RIXUBIS, including expectations with regard to regulatory filings.
-The statements are based on assumptions about many important factors, including the following, which could cause actual results to differ materially from those in the forward-looking statements: satisfaction of regulatory and other requirements; actions of regulatory bodies and other governmental authorities; additional clinical results; changes in laws and regulations; product quality or supply or patient safety issues; and other risks identified in Baxter’s most recent filing on Form 10-K and other SEC filings, all of which are available on Baxter’s website.Baxter does not undertake to update its forward-looking statements.
+This release includes forward-looking statements concerning a Phase I/II open-label clinical trial of BAX 335, as well as plans to separate Baxter’s biopharmaceutical and medical products businesses and related research and development strategies.
+These statements are based on assumptions about many important factors, including the following, which could cause actual results to differ materially from those in the forward-looking statements: clinical trial results; satisfaction of regulatory and other requirements; actions of regulatory bodies and other governmental authorities; changes in laws and regulations; product quality or patient safety issues; and other risks identified in Baxter’s most recent filing on Form 10-K and other SEC filings, all of which are available on Baxter’s website.Baxter does not undertake to update its forward-looking statements.